rogervs/cadcadgolem/README.md

 [cadCAD](https://github.com/cadCAD-org/cadCAD) is a Python package that assists in the processes of designing, testing and validating complex systems through simulation, with support for Monte Carlo methods, A/B testing and parameter sweeping.

+[Golem](https://golem.network/) is a global, open source, decentralized supercomputer that anyone can access.
+It is made up of the combined power of users' machines, from PC's to entire data centers.

+## Note

+The Golem network is still under development, and not all nodes behave perfectly.
+If your simulatino fails, try again a few times.

 ## Getting Started

 ### Initialise/Create environment and working directory